Skip to Main Content

 Almost none.
 500 pushes to your device will use 1 MB of data in total.
 This is roughly equivalent to loading one webpage on your smartphone.

 Yes.
-Duo Mobile works over wifi.
+The Duo and Google apps work over wifi.

-When logging into the application, choose the Passcode option as your second factor, open the Duo Mobile app and tap Show next to the hidden passcode.
+For Duo protected applications – choose the Passcode option as your second factor, open the Duo Mobile app and tap Show next to the hidden passcode.

 The sole purpose of installing the Duo Mobile app is to provide our users with a convenient and secure method for authentication to the College’s systems.